 Having completed these four books over the past couple of weeks, I was led to this book which arrived from Amazon yesterday:

-- Assyria: The and Fall of the World's First Empire, Eckart Frahm, c.
+- Assyria: The Rise and Fall of the World's First Empire, Eckart Frahm, c.
 2023.

 The author: a professor of Assyriology in the Department of Near Eastern Languages and Civilizations at Yale University.